Doctor of Physical Therapy Program Philosophy and Goals

 At MGH Institute of Health Professions, we believe that physical therapists are an integral part of an interprofessional health care team and should be prepared to serve as the entry-point into the health care system with a concomitant responsibility to collaborate and consult with other health care professionals, patients, caregivers, and the community.

-Physical therapists must interact with and value a complex and diverse society in a compassionate, humanistic, professional, and sensitive way.
-Physical therapists have a responsibility to understand how a physical therapist’s clinical decision-making interacts with the ethical/fiscal management of the setting within which they work while also advocating for patients and for the greater good of society.
+Physical therapists must interact with and value a complex and diverse society in a compassionate, humanistic, and professional way.
+Physical therapists have a responsibility to understand how their clinical decision-making interacts with the ethical/fiscal management of the setting within which they work while advocating for health equity for all.

 A physical therapist’s goal is to optimize an individual’s ability to function within society by addressing prevention, wellness and rehabilitation across the lifespan and in a variety of settings.